 - Two enemies in Final Fantasy X are named Yowie and Bunyip, though they bear little resemblance to their inspiration.

-- The game Path of Exile, from New Zealand developer Grinding Gears Games feature an enemy in the forest zone called Plummet Bears.
+- The game Path of Exile, from New Zealand developer Grinding Gears Games feature an enemy in the forest zone called Plummeting Ursa.
 You guess what they resemble.

 - Schlock Mercenary: "Clever Drop-bear" was used in reference to Petey.

 - Manly Guys Doing Manly Things: On a visit to Australia, it's revealed that drop bears are real, and that the Australians spread the rumour that they were a myth to scare tourists so the tourists would keep coming.
 One attacks Jared.